 Although the Illinois state legislature legalized recreational marijuana through HB 1438 in 2019, medical marijuana remains the only legal option for Illinois residents until 2020.

-On January 1st, 2014, the Compassionate Use of Medical Cannabis Pilot Program Act went into effect, legalizing medical marjuana in the state of Illinois.
-Residents who qualify may receive a recommendation from a state licensed physician to begin purchasing legal medical marijuana in the state.
+On January 1st, 2014, the Compassionate Use of Medical Cannabis Pilot Program Act went into effect, legalizing medical marijuana in the state of Illinois.
+Residents who qualify may receive a recommendation from a state-licensed physician to begin purchasing legal medical marijuana in the state.
 Patients are required to select one dispensary as their primary cannabis provider upon receiving their medical card.

 For a complete list of qualifying conditions, click here.